1000 GIS Applications & Uses

-428. Digital Rock Engineering – Tunneling underground with attention to existing topography and its surrounding which includes above-ground and underground structures
+428. Digital Rock Engineering – Tunneling underground with attention to existing topography and its surroundings which includes above-ground and underground structures

-429. Aeromagnetic Anomalies – Correlating aeromagnetic anomalies with surface geology in tectonically active region.
+429. Aeromagnetic Anomalies – Correlating aeromagnetic anomalies with surface geology in a tectonically active region.

 430. Continental Drift – Measuring tectonics plate movement with GPS

 431. EnterVol Geology – Creating full 3D, volumetric models of geology direct from collected data integrating lithology data with surfaces.
 (EnterVol Geology)

 432. Subsurface Mapping – Mapping the subsurface through well-log data by drillers with standard lithological terms and a classification system

 433. Landform Classification – Classifying landforms with qualitative analysis of the surface like summits, passes, convex/concave break lines, crests, and more with gvSIG geomorphology tools.

 434. Geologic Structure – Using photogrammetry in inaccessible regions in 2D and 3D cross-sections for geologic structure mapping.
 (Hexagon Geospatial Photogrammetry)

 435. Spatial Autocorrelation – Testing whether the observed value of a variable at one locality is independent of the values of the variable at neighboring localities.
 (GeoDa Spatial Autocorrelation)

 436. Data Mining – Automating the search for hidden patterns in large databases